jpillora/rest-server/example/README.md

-# A sample application exemplifying the use of `rest-easy`
+# A sample application exemplifying the use of `rest-server`